WICG/indexed-db-observers/EXPLAINER.md

   isAlive: fuction(){...}, // This returns if the observer is alive }
 ```
-The observer is alive (and continues observing changes) until stop() is called.
-The IndexedDB system could also close observers on failure cases like corruption (see Issue #9).
+The observer is alive (and continues observing changes) until stop() is called, or the database connection is was created with is closed.

+In cases like corruption, the database connection is automatically closed, and that will then close all of the observers (see Issue #9).

 #### Example Usage
 ```js